 11. Bedroom Candle Cocoon (But Smart)

-I’ve found that mixing real candles with LED ones in the bedroom creates the coziest balance.
-You get the glow without worrying about safety when winding down.
+This is something I keep coming back to lately: mixing real candles with LED ones in the bedroom creates the coziest balance.
+You get the glow without worrying about safety when you’re winding down for the night.

 Do It Right